October 1, 2024

 Campus Upkeep

 Campus lighting is another important part of the University of Puget Sound commitment to safety and security.
-Campus Safety Officers perform light inspections and report any lights not working correctly to our facilities team.
+Campus Safety Officers perform light inspections and report any lights not working correctly to Facilities Services.

 Clean Car Campaign

-We have learned through experience that many thefts from the parking lots are simply opportunity thefts.
+We have learned through experience that many thefts from the parking lots are simply crimes of opportunity.
 Catching these opportunistic thieves is difficult, so a different approach is required.
 We ask everyone to put effort into a "Clean Car" initiative:

 By removing all visible valuables from your vehicle before leaving your vehicle will reduce the odds of your car being illegally entered by nearly 95%!
 Additionally, please help us minimize theft by reminding other students, co-workers, visitors, and friends to remove ALL items from their cars!